mateuszgachowski/graphy/README.md

 * Opera
 * Safari
 * IE 9/10

-Planned future support:
-* IE 8 (natively with MS filters or with a hacky canvas for IE)
+* IE 8 (canvas element with Google's excanvas library to work)

+TODO:
+* Rewrite core to be more readable.